Post Brexit -

 It is an agreement that would be a legally binding international treaty.

-The agreement does not protect all our rights but goes some way so we'll look at what is excluded -
+The agreement does not protect all our rights; here is whats excluded -

 · Continued freedom of movement